Skip to main content

 2. Integration Costs

-The cost of integrating an office phone system with the other software you use in your business also adds up more expenses.
-Integration costs can range from installation, training, project management, and programming.
+The cost of integrating an office phone system with the other software you use in your business also adds up.
+Integration costs can range from installation to training, project management, and programming.

-These are the elements necessary to enable the software from a given manufacturer X to work with that of a different manufacturer Y. You may have to incur a considerable amount, especially if you've never tested manufacturer X with manufacturer Y.
+These elements are necessary to enable the software from a given manufacturer, X, to work with a different manufacturer, Y. You may incur a considerable amount, especially if you've never tested manufacturer X with manufacturer Y.

-You should find out if your Customer Relationship Management (CRM) system, Enterprise Resource Planning (ERP) system, and accounting are already integrated with your office phone system that you are considering for your business.
+You should find out if your Customer Relationship Management (CRM), Enterprise Resource Planning (ERP), and accounting systems are already integrated with the office phone system you are considering for your business.

 If you want a PBX system, the most common integration requirement is the CRM system.
-By the way, a PBX phone system has copper phone lines that connect to the on-premises phone system and then connect to the PBX box within an office or business site.
-The PBX box then uses telephony switches to enable incoming calls to be directed to phones within the premises.
+By the way, a PBX phone system has copper phone lines that connect to the on-premises phone system and then to the PBX box within an office or business site.
+The PBX box then uses telephony switches to direct incoming calls to phones within the premises.

-You will need a system integrator to perform the integration, which can be a somewhat complex task, meaning that it also comes at a cost.
+You will need a system integrator to perform the integration, which can be a somewhat complex task, and it comes at a cost.

 Your phone system should also have Microsoft integration, voicemail to email, and more.
 All these features require an installer, so you'll incur another expense.